Schofield Barracks

 Schofield Barracks has an area of 17725 acre on Central Oʻahu.
 The post was established in 1908 to provide mobile defense of Pearl Harbor and the entire island.
-It has been the home of the 25th Infantry Division, nicknamed the “Tropic Lightning” division, since 1941, as well as the headquarters for United States Army Hawaii (USARHAW).
+It has been the home of the 25th Infantry Division, nicknamed the "Tropic Lightning" division, since 1941, as well as the headquarters for United States Army Hawaii (USARHAW).

+Schofield is home to the Pacific field office of the Army CID.

 The population was 14,904 at the 2020 census.

 Geography

 Schofield Barracks is located at 21°29′52″N 158°3′48″W (21.497650, −158.063248).
 The Main Gate used to be off Wilikina Drive; however, now only the Foote and Lyman gates located along Kunia Road are used for controlled access.
 Proceeding north on Wilikina Road (State Rte.
 99) leads to intersections with Kaukonahua Road (State Rte.
 801) to Waialua and Kamehameha Highway (State Rte.
 99) to Haleʻiwa.
 East on Wilikina leads to Interstate H-2 and Kamehameha Highway (State Rte.s 80 and 99) to Wahiawā and Mililani Town.
 Proceeding south on Kunia Road (State Route 750) past Schofield leads to the Kunia Gate on Wheeler, Kunia, and eventually Waipahu.